cimeister/academic-kickstart/content/blog/unigramlm/index.md

 toc: true

 ---
-**TL;DR**:  This post is my attempt to write down the UnigramLM tokenization algorithm cleanly and explicitly because the original paper does not provide such a derivation and I believe there are  potentiall valuable insights from understanding the theoretical foundations of the method.
-In this post, we'll formalize the unigram generative model, derive the EM updates, explain why pruning is needed (and how it's done), and point out the spots where the practical implementation quietly diverges (and the implications that has for the mathematical models).
+**TL;DR**:  This post is my attempt to write down the UnigramLM tokenization algorithm cleanly and explicitly because, well, I still haven't found such a derivation and I think understanding the theory behind the method could help us make it better.
+I'll formalize the generative model on which the algorithm's assumptions [BETTER WORD/TERM] are based, derive the EM updates, explain why pruning is needed (and how it's done), and point out the spots where the practical implementation defined by the SentencePiece library diverges from the pretty mathematical models.
+Hopefully, this post points out some interesting potential extensions/revisions to the current implementation.

 ### Intro and origins of this blog post
 *(feel free to [skip](#sec:background) this section)*

 These days, tokenization is basically synonymous with Byte-pair Encoding (BPE).
-If you ask someone "do you know how tokenization works?", there's a decent chance you'll get an answer like: "Yeah yeah, I know BPE.""
-But there's this other tokenizer sitting right next to BPE in practice: UnigramLM
-(the SentencePiece "unigram" model).
-On paper it looks totally different.
+If you ask someone "do you know how tokenization works?", there's a decent chance you'll get an answer like: "Yeah yeah, I know BPE."
+But tokenization != BPE.
+There are numerous (arguably better motivated) algorithms one could use for segmenting text into tokens.
+This post focuses on UnigramLM (the SentencePiece "unigram" model), which is a pretty far departure from the BPE approach...

 #### Why look at UnigramLM now (and not just "make BPE better")?
 Recent work keeps showing that tokenizers themselves can induce [unfairness](https://arxiv.org/abs/2305.15425) and [uneven performance](https://arxiv.org/abs/2305.17179) across languages, dialects, and writing systems.
 A lot of the community response has (reasonably!) focused on patching BPE: adding constraints, regularizers, or parity-aware merges.
 Those are valuable, but there's a risk in treating "tokenization = BPE + tweaks" as the whole design space.
 UnigramLM is a widely deployed alternative (T5, XLNet), and it comes from a fundamentally different modeling viewpoint.
 Instead of greedily merging pairs, it says: "let's uncover latent tokens and treat tokenization like inference."
 At least to me, that framing feels a lot more linguistically sane (or, at minimum, less like we're playing subword Tetris).
-Taking that viewpoint seriously could open different and maybe cleaner directions for addressing tokenizer-induced unfairness — not by iterating on one algorithm forever, but by re-examining the assumptions we bake into tokenization in the first place.
+Taking that viewpoint seriously could open different and maybe cleaner directions for addressing tokenizer-induced unfairness---not by iterating on one algorithm forever, but by re-examining the assumptions we bake into tokenization in the first place.

 #### Why this blog post

 With the above motivation in mind, I figured I should actually understand the algorithm.
 So I did what everyone does: I went to the [original 2018 paper](https://aclanthology.org/P18-1007/).
 That... didn't get me very far.
 So then I went to the SentencePiece repo, hoping I could reconstruct the missing pieces from the code.
 After a brief flashback while staring at the C++ implementation to the terror of my undergraduate CS classes, I bailed on that approach too.
-Then I thought maybe the missing explanation was hiding in the HuggingFace documentation — but let's just say that rabbit hole ended like this:
+Then I thought maybe the missing explanation was hiding in the HuggingFace documentation.
+But let's just say that rabbit hole ended like this:

 > *The HuggingFace documentation* [on UnigramLM] *describes a
-> tokeniser that doesn’t exist.
+> tokeniser that doesn't exist.
 It should not be relied on as an
-> explanation for UnigramLM, because it doesn’t even come close.*
+> explanation for UnigramLM, because it doesn't even come close.*
 > –Claude

 The original UnigramLM paper gives a nice high-level story, and the code clearly works in practice, but I couldn't find a single place that actually spells out the full generative model, why the algorithm is mathematically sound, or how all the little "engineering details" (like pruning and vocabulary initialization) fit into that picture.
 This post is my attempt to provide an approachable but rigorous walkthrough of UnigramLM as a probabilistic model, showing why EM is a reasonable tool here, what the posterior over segmentations actually looks like, and how the SentencePiece-style implementation approximates/diverges from all of this in practice.
 If you've ever felt that UnigramLM is "clear enough to use, but not clear enough to explain on a whiteboard," my hope is that this takes you the rest of the way to really understanding it, and maybe even extending it.
 Because at least I think its a pretty cool algorithm that deserves some of BPE's limelight.